 Abstract

-In a recent paper by DePalma et al., the season of the End-Cretaceous mass extinction was confined to spring/summer on the basis of stable isotope analyses and supplementary observations.
-An independent study that was concurrently under review and known to DePalma et al. reached a similar conclusion using osteohistology and stable isotope analyses.
-We identified several anomalies surrounding the stable isotope analyses as reported by by DePalma et al. Primary data are not provided, the laboratory where the analyses were performed is not specified, and the methods are insufficiently declared for enabling accurate replication.
-Furthermore, isotopic graphs for carbon and oxygen contain inexplicable anomalies (missing data points, duplicate data points, and identical-length error bars for both elements despite different scales) that are inconsistent with genuine machine outputs.
-Several graphs supposedly derived from different fossil specimens match almost perfectly when superimposed, while others do so when one is stretched to 150% or compressed to 70% of their presented length.
-Furthermore, the photographed thin sections include two figures that appear identical after digital post-processing is reverted.
-We are therefore compelled to ask whether the data may be manipulated to fit an already known conclusion.
+A recent paper by DePalma et al. reported that the season of the End-Cretaceous mass extinction was confined to spring/summer on the basis of stable isotope analyses and supplementary observations.
+An independent study that was concurrently under review reached a similar conclusion using osteohistology and stable isotope analyses.
+We identified anomalies surrounding the stable isotope analyses reported by DePalma et al. Primary data are not provided, the laboratory where the analyses were performed is not identified, and the methods are insufficiently specified to enable accurate replication.
+Furthermore, isotopic graphs for carbon and oxygen contain irregularities such as missing data points, duplicate data points, and identical-length error bars for both elements despite different scales, that appear inconsistent with laboratory instrument outputs.
+A close examination of such methodological omissions and data irregularities can help to raise the standards for future studies of seasonality and prevent inaccurate claims or confirmation bias.

 Introduction

 The End-Cretaceous mass extinction, which included the eradication of the non-avian dinosaurs, is the most widely known of the five big mass extinctions, and is unique in that it was a geologically instantaneous event triggered by a meteorite impact1,2,3,4.
-The recently published studies by DePalma et al.5 and During et al.6 both attempted to uncover the time of year this impact occurred to improve understanding of the selectivity and severity of the extinction.
+Recently published studies by DePalma et al.5 and During et al.6 both attempted to uncover the time of year this impact occurred to improve understanding of the selectivity and severity of the extinction.
 Both papers conclude that the meteorite impacted in spring5,6 or early summer5.
-The work of the During et al. team was known to DePalma and colleagues, and their manuscript was under review with Nature after a preprint7 had been posted.
-The DePalma et al. paper (unknown to During et al. prior to its publication) was submitted two months later but appeared first5,6.
-We have evaluated the paper in detail and identified multiple anomalies that are unlikely to be the result of analytical work.
-These anomalies, as well as a notable deviation from the Data Availability Statement requirement stipulated by Scientific Reports, are listed and discussed below.
+However, upon thorough examination of the DePalma et al. paper5, we have identified anomalies that are unlikely to be the result of analytical work.

 Stable isotope records with conflicting migratory signals

-Both studies relied on analyses of stable carbon and oxygen isotope ratios recorded during bone growth of paddlefishes (Polyodontidae) from the Tanis locality in North Dakota5,6.
+During et al.6 and DePalma et al.5 both relied on analyses of stable carbon and oxygen isotope ratios recorded during bone growth of paddlefishes (Polyodontidae) from the Tanis locality in North Dakota5,6.
 The DePalma paper also reports stable isotopic data from sturgeons (Acipenseridae)5.
+However, the number of specimens examined in their study remains unclear, and the paper lacks photographs or measurements of the specimens, as well as a reference to the facility where these specimens are stored.
+This makes it impossible to reproduce their analyses.

-Stable isotopic ratios preserved in fossil remains may serve as proxies in reconstructing physiological and environmental conditions and shifts8.
-Carbon isotopic changes in fossil bone can reveal dietary changes and have been used to reconstruct movements of migratory species between marine and freshwater environments9-15.
-Oxygen isotopic changes, typically measured simultaneously, can be used as a palaeoenvironmental proxy for seasonal temperature cycles16.
-Furthermore, large 𝛿18O fluctuations in fossil bone and teeth may also reflect migration between freshwater and marine environments17.
+Stable isotopic ratios preserved in fossil remains may serve as proxies in reconstructing physiological and environmental conditions and shifts7.
+Carbon isotopic changes in fossil bone can reveal dietary changes and have been used to reconstruct movements of migratory species between marine and freshwater environments8-14.
+Oxygen isotopic changes, typically measured simultaneously, can be used as a palaeoenvironmental proxy for seasonal temperature cycles15.
+Furthermore, large 𝛿18O fluctuations in fossil bone and teeth may also reflect migration between freshwater and marine environments16.